 - PSYC 4800: Perception and Cognition: A general survey of current data in perception and cognition.
 Perception topics covered are psychophysics, sensory psychology, perceptual constancies and the development of perception.
 Cognition topics include short- and long-term memory, problem solving, concept formation and the acquisition of knowledge.
 The information processing approach is emphasized as a means of interpreting perception and cognition.

-- PSYC 4640: Physiological Psychology: Physiological processes of the body and relationships to behavior.
+- PSYC 4640: Physiological Psychology: (Undergraduate Course) Physiological processes of the body and relationships to behavior.
 Sensory and motor processes, learning and memory, and physiological problems of motivation and emotion.

 - PSYC 4951: Honors College (Thesis): Major research project prepared by the student under the supervision of a faculty member and presented in standard thesis format.
 An oral defense is required of each student for successful completion of the thesis.